rizafahmi/safety-harness/README.md

-### Disclaimer

-**NOTE:  For the latest stable version, see the [Testrunner-Helloworld](https://github.com/awatson1978/testrunner-helloworld) repository.
+safety-harness

 ### Status Update

+**June, 2014**
+We no longer recommend using the Safety Harness application, and recommend using the [https://github.com/awatson1978/selenium-nightwatch](selenium-nightwatch) package for acceptance testing.
+Selenium-Nightwatch is going to get merged into both Safety Harness and Velocity.

+**February, 2014**
+For the latest stable version, see the [Testrunner-Helloworld](https://github.com/awatson1978/testrunner-helloworld) repository.

+**February, 2014**
 Safety-Harness got 85% complete, and then hit a wall with regards to two issues:  client side CORS security and implementation of the PhantomJS bridge.
 I've recently managed to figure out a workable approach to running Mocha Tests on an site embedded in an iFrame, which is documented in the Testrunner Helloworld repository.
 As I get time, Testrunner will be merged back into Saftey Harness.
 Also, you may want to check out the REST API Testrunner in action:

 [REST API](http://rest-api.meteor.com/)